Negative Tolls Chronic Stress Can Have on Your Health

 As Kenneth H. Cooper, MD, MPH, says, “It’s not stress that kills, but the way you handle stress that kills.”
 Sometimes, a little stress might be just what you need to push you through a tough project or presentation or a chore you've been dreading.

 But constant stress can become wearing, both emotionally and physically.
 After time, chronic stress starts to chip away at your health.
 Your blood pressure rises; you toss and turn at night and feel groggy all day; your weight starts to creep up.

-"Long-term stress can heighten anxiety; cause sleep disturbance; cause gastroenterology symptoms such as pain, constipation, diarrhea or irritable bowel syndrome; and elevate blood pressure," says Riva Rahl, MD, Preventive Medicine Physician at Cooper Clinic.
+"Long-term stress can heighten anxiety; cause sleep disturbance; cause gastroenterology symptoms such as pain, constipation, diarrhea or irritable bowel syndrome; and elevate blood pressure," says Riva Rahl, MD, Cooper Clinic Platinum Physician.

 The Danger of Stress